opencast/opencast/docs/guides/developer/docs/development-process.md

 ### GitHub

 * Opencast uses [GitHub](https://github.com/opencast/opencast/issues) for tracking issues.
-Each pull request should be accompanied by a ticket in GitHub.
-The issue identifier should also be used in the title of the pull request and the commits.
-E.g.: `#12345, Fixing Something Somewhere`.
+Each pull request should be accompanied by a ticket in GitHub unless it is a very small fix.
+The issue identifier should also be in the description of the pull request, which will automatically close the issue (if any) when the PR is merged.
+See [here](https://help.github.com/en/articles/closing-issues-using-keywords) for more details.
 Creating a GitHub issue is usually the first step when fixing something.

 * Opencast uses [GitHub](https://github.com/opencast) for code hosting.
 Please [fork](https://help.github.com/articles/fork-a-repo/) the [official repository](https://github.com/opencast/opencast)